fasiha/ebisu/README.md

 ```

 Just give each model to the above function along with how long it's been since the student last saw this flashcard, `elapsedTime`; be sure to use the same units that you used for `initModel`!

-(By default, this function will return the log-probability, to save an exponential.
-Pass in `logDomain=False` to get the normal probability.
-Log-probability goes from -∞ to 0 whereas regular probability goes from 0 to 1.)

 If the student wants to review, you can pick the flashcard with the lowest `predictRecall` and quiz them on that.
 (If your app schedules a review for when the recall drops below some threshold, see below 👇 for `modelToPercentileDecay`.)